azimuth-cloud/azimuth-config/docs/repository/index.md

 # Create a new origin remote for the repository location
 git remote add origin git@<repo location>/my-azimuth-config.git

-# Create a new main branch from devel
+# Create a new main branch from stable
 # This will be the branch that is deployed into production
 git checkout -b main